What is a Government Evangelist?

 Why does it matter if GitHub has one

 From the outside looking in, the government speaks a very different language and transacts business very differently than the rest of the world.
-What you and I might call “a website”, an agency, when writing a procurement document, might call that same collection of code a “scalable, cross-platform, digital public engagement platform”.
+What you and I might call “a site”, an agency, when writing a procurement document, might call that same collection of code a “scalable, cross-platform, digital public engagement platform”.
 Unfortunately, Google Translate hasn’t yet figured out how to translate between “government” and “geek”.

 Government agencies had been using to GitHub prior to the role’s creation, but whereas a private-sector firm might simply type in their credit card number to upgrade their account to a $25 subscription, those same transactions in government require a certain level of white-glove support.
 Custom terms of service need to be negotiated (government employees can’t simply click “sign up”), new billing mechanisms need to be developed (subscription services can violate the Anti-Deficiencies Act), and government-specific resources need to be curated (misinterpretations of government security and privacy frameworks can render open source a forbidden venture).